 - Biomaterials specialist

 The U.S. Bureau of Labor Statistics (BLS) projects employment of biomedical engineers will grow 4% from 2018-2028, while environmental engineers and chemical engineers should see employment increases of 5% and 6% respectively, and electrical engineering is projected to grow 2% in job growth during the same decade.
-The BLS states that expanding technologies and the subsequent emergence of new areas of research account for the particularly high number of opportunities predicted in biomedical engineering.
+The BLS states that increasing possibilities brought by new technologies and increasing applications to medical equipment and devices account for the particularly high number of opportunities predicted in biomedical engineering.

 Licensure and Certification